Guide: How to make yours espresso better

 - Higher pressure (~9+ bar): Suitable for dark roasted coffee with high puck integrity.

-Quick troubleshooting guide
+Quick guide to troubleshooting

 Problem → Solution

-Final tips
+Final tip